Handssoap/Fitness-App/README.md

 ## Sample Demo of the Project

-A demonstration of our app's current implementation is shown in this [video link]([https://drive.google.com/file/d/1kBpB9okgABVoCC0CJaDd88qlTYrVZhDq/view?usp=sharing])
+A demonstration of our app's current implementation is shown in this link https://drive.google.com/file/d/1kBpB9okgABVoCC0CJaDd88qlTYrVZhDq/view?usp=sharing